+The increase in the PAN to 180 continues.
 The Governors recognise that through very careful and thorough financial management over the past number of years they have been able to invest in and improve very significantly the quality of the building environment and the upgrading of areas of the school.
-They have ambition for this to continue especially with regard to PE space and ICT capacity and provision but recognise, however, that future plans will be dependent on funding availability.
+They have ambition for this to continue, especially with regard to PE space and ICT capacity and provision but recognise, however, that future plans will be dependent on funding availability.

-Governors have ambitions to develop the site even further, especially PE facilities, to enable more young people to experience the quality of education on offer at Bellerive FCJ Catholic College.
+Governors have ambition to develop the site even further, especially outdoor PE facilities, to enable more young people to experience the quality of education on offer at Bellerive FCJ Catholic College.
 They are actively seeking to enhance fitness and exercise to encourage healthier lifestyles.